 In 2011, Cricket received a Drama Desk Award and a Tony Nomination for her design of Bengal Tiger at the Baghdad Zoo.

-Cricket was nominated for 3 Ovation Awards in 2010, bringing the total Nominations to 13.
-The nominations include for Large Theater: Bent, Only Have Eyes For You, Endgame, Play Dead, Joe Turner's Come and Gone, Twist Your Dickens, The Lieutenant of Inishmore, The Little Dog Laughed, Bengal Tiger at the Baghdad Zoo, Grace and Glorie, Mary's Wedding, Trying, Norman's Ark, Picasso at the Lapin Agile and Emergency and in Intimate Theater: Cousin Bette, Battle Hymn, dark play or stories for boys, and The Bachae.
+Cricket has been nominated for 17 Ovation Awards between 2007 and 2014.
+The nominations include for Large Theater: Bent, Only Have Eyes For You, Endgame, Play Dead, Joe Turner's Come and Gone, Twist Your Dickens, The Lieutenant of Inishmore, The Little Dog Laughed, Bengal Tiger at the Baghdad Zoo, Grace and Glorie, Mary's Wedding, Trying, Norman's Ark, Picasso at the Lapin Agile and Emergency and in Intimate Theater: Bad Apples, Cousin Bette, Battle Hymn, dark play or stories for boys, and The Bachae.

 Cricket has been named Sound Designer of the Year mulitple times by StageSceneLA and won the LADCC Kinetic Award for Oustanding Achievement in Theatrical Design in 2015.
 Cricket was a finalist for the 2005 TCG/NEA Career Development Grant, and in 2003 won the USITT Young Designers Clear-Com Award for Sound design.
 See a complete list of awards here.

 Cricket received her MFA in Sound Design from California Institute of the Arts in 2003, and was named a "Young Designer to Watch" in Live Design Magazine's April 2007 Issue, and was recognized as "An Artist To Watch" by LA Stage Magazine in September of 2007.
 Cricket was the Resident Sound Designer for the Celebration Theater from 2005-2008, and the Resident Assistant Sound Designer at the Mark Taper Forum for 3 years.